House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (OUR WORLD IN DATA)

 Except for electric vehicles, most of our transportation involves burning fossil fuels and releasing greenhouse gases into the atmosphere.
-Cars and trucks produce such a high percentage of emissions in the US.
-This makes sense.
-After all, there are a lot more of them on the road compared to any other type of vehicle.
+Cars and trucks produce a high percentage of emissions in the US.
+After all, there are more of them on the road compared to any other type of vehicle.

 cars on a busy street